codestorms37/MechaCar_Statistical_Analysis/README.md

   - As observed in Pr(<|t|) vehicle_length, vehicle_weight and the Intercept are statistically unlikely to provide random amounts of variance to the linear model.

 - Is the slope of the linear model considered to be zero?
 Why or why not?
-  - No, as the p-value of the model (5.35e-11) is significantly lower to a confidence value of 0.5%, the Null hypothessis (H0) can be rejected.
+  - No, as the p-value of the model (5.35e-11) is significantly lower to a confidence value of 0.5%, the Null hypothesis (H0) can be rejected.

 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
-  - The model seems to be fairly effective, as the R-squared is 0.7149.
+  - The model seems to be effective, as the R-squared is 0.7149.

-## 2 Summary Statistics on Suspension Coils
+## 2. Summary Statistics on Suspension Coils

 ### PSI Total Summary